-We live in an age where information is infinite, but understanding is optional.
+We live in an age where information is infinite.

-Endless content flows through us—swiped, skimmed, saved for later (and never opened again).
+Endless content flows through us, swiped, saved for later (and never opened again).
 A video explains what a book once did.
 A tweet replaces a lecture.
-A generated fragment mimics wisdom.
-Everything is faster, shorter, louder.
-But while access has exploded, processing hasn’t kept pace.

 We’ve never consumed so much and digested so little.

-This isn’t just information overload it’s a cognitive economy where quantity eclipses depth, where presence is measured in impressions, and comprehension is sacrificed for speed.
+This isn’t just information overload it’s a cognitive economy where quantity eclipses depth.

 AI interpreation of Rodin's "Le penseur"